-Volunteers who have gone through the dog handling workshop in Anchorage are preferred for transferring dogs either from an airplane to a truck or snowmachine, or visa versa.
-In all cases you must communicate with the pilot or driver when you have a firm grip of the dog and he/she can release the dog to you.
+Volunteers who have gone through the dog handling workshop in Anchorage are preferred for transferring dogs either from an airplane to a truck or snowmachine, or vice versa.
+You MUST communicate with the pilot or driver when you have a firm grip of each dog and they can release the dog to you.
 Once a dog has been transferred to you, YOU are responsible to get the dog safely to the next destination point.
-The dog may be carried, or walked on a leash.
-A slip lead must be place around the dog's neck while being carried or walked.
+The dog may be carried or walked on a leash.
+A slip leash must be place around the dog's neck while being carried or walked.
 Dogs should never be walked by just holding onto the collar.
-Leashes should NOT be snapped to the collar, but rather, use a leash with a slip ring to prevent a dog from potentially sliding its head out of a collar.
-Remember you will be walking on snow packed and icy surfaces, but NO cleats or snow grippers are permitted, to avoid injuring a dog by accidentally stepping on one of its feet.
+Leashes should NOT be snapped to the collar, but rather, use a leash with a slip ring to prevent a dog from sliding its head out of a collar.

-Each Returned Dog will be assigned a color to denote their medical status: "Red", "High Blue",

-"Low blue", or "White".
+Each Returned Dog will be assigned a color to denote their medical status: "Red", "High Blue", "Low blue", or "White".
 A "Red" status indicates they may have a severe injury or life-threatening condition that requires the attention of a veterinarian immediately.
 Red-tagged dogs receive the highest priority level.
 "High Blue" dogs are those that need medication and close medical attention, as they can be dogs that borderline on "Red" status.
 "Low Blue" dogs are those that need medication, but they are stable.
 "White" dogs are healthy, but they are likely tired and need some rest.
-However, because medical conditions may change over time and distance, all dogs are examined by veterinarians after every flight, including their return to Anchorage.
+However, because medical conditions may change over time and distance, all dogs are examined by veterinarians after every flight, including their return to Anchorage, where they ultimately get final medical clearance and are released from the Iditarod.